DocNow/roadmap/README.md

 ## 10/2019 - 12/2019

 * Catalog: Convert from Static Site to Web App
-* DocNow: updates from testing
+* DocNow: Updates from testing
 * Catalog: Design

 ## 01/2020 - 03/2020